Custom Animations#

 This is the simpler method, used for modern packs that are already compatible with the UE5 skeleton.

-- Select all the Animation Sequence assets you wish to package.
+Select all the Animation Sequence assets in your package folder.

 -